sricharankrishnan/click-image-play-youtube-video/README.md

 event can be bound to all clickable HTML elements and is not restricted to images.

 If you would like to see a Demo or visit the Webiste, <a href="https://sricharankrishnan.github.io/click-image-play-youtube-video/">click here</a>.
-Otherwise, lets get you started on the installations and downloads.<br/><br/>
+Otherwise, lets get you started on the installations and downloads.

+Are you looking to support projects built with React? <a href="https://github.com/sricharankrishnan/react-click-image-play-youtube-video">Click Here</a>.<br/><br/>

 ### Discussions
 A discussions channel has been opened up for this plugin.
 If you have any questions about this particular plugin, do feel free to write in and I would do my best to help you out.
 You can access the discussions page by clicking on the 'Discussion' tab above or go to <https://github.com/sricharankrishnan/click-image-play-youtube-video/discussions>